What is the New York Wage Theft Prevention Act?

 - Strengthen protections against retaliation to quadruple the amount of owed wages.

-- Increase the time that employees have to bring a claim from two years to four years (and from three years to five years for willful violations) from the date of the violation and temporarily suspend this time limit during any Department of Labor investigation.
+- Increase the time that employees have to bring a claim from two years to four years, and from three years to five years for willful violations.

-- Make it easier for employees recover their stolen wages by allowing them to pursue collective action cases like most class action cases, in which members of the “class” must affirmatively “opt-out” of the case in order to not be involved instead of having to affirmatively “opt-in” to the collective action.
+- Make it easier for employees to recover their stolen wages by allowing them to pursue collective action cases where members of the “class” must affirmatively “opt-out” of the case in order to not be involved instead of having to affirmatively “opt-in” to the collective action.

 If you have been the victim of wage theft, an employment lawyer can help recover back pay, unpaid overtime, and penalties.

 In New York state, if you were hired after 2011 and did not receive written notice of your wage rate, in English and in your primary language, your employer may have violated the wage protection laws.

 Similarly, if you do not receive regular pay stubs, you may have a claim.